ViraHarasymiv/framework-rozetka/README.md

 Automated tests:
 1. Checking sorting notebooks by price.
-2. Checkin filtering notebooks by the valid and invalid brand's name (negative test example).
+2. Checking filtering notebooks by the valid and invalid brand's name (negative test example).
 3. Checking filtering notebooks by the price range.

 ## Executing the Tests